 Can I Use Household To Share My Amazon Prime Membership?

-Amazon Prime customers in the US have a Household tab where you can create profiles for every member of your family, including kids.
+Amazon Prime customers in the US have a Household tab where you can create profiles for every member of their family, including kids.
 Household hasn't made its way to Canada yet, though, so you're out of luck there.

 The only way to share your Amazon Prime membership in Canada is to give the other person your login details.
 It's not the most elegant or secure solution, but it's the only way to do it right now.